What is USAID ECCN?

-Any educator, practitioner or researcher working on a USAID education initiative in a crisis or conflict-affected environment (also defined as a USAID Education Goal 3 country) is a member of USAID ECCN.
+Any educator, practitioner or researcher working on a USAID education initiative in a crisis or conflict-affected environment (also defined as a USAID Education Goal 3 country) is a member of ECCN.
 Current USAID Education Goal 3 countries include Afghanistan, Burma, Democratic Republic of Congo, D.R., Guatemala, Haiti, Honduras, Kenya, Lebanon, Liberia, Mali, Nicaragua, Nigeria, Pakistan, Philippines, Somalia, South Sudan, and the West Bank and Gaza.
 USAID ECCN especially seeks to foster field-based dialogue and knowledge generation.

 How is USAID ECCN Structured?